mambainspired/100-days-of-Code/README.md

 Busy Saturday with the family

 ## Day 10 - 6 March 2020
 I took hints and felt really $#!tty about it.
 The goal of this relearning is to learn **how to solve** and not to find out the solution to a particular problem.
 So to make myself feel a little less $#!tty, I didn't absolutely look at the code and coded it on a piece of paper.
-Then I wrote the code in IntelliJ and with the exception on on small edge case testing, it was flawless.
+Then I wrote the code in IntelliJ and with the exception of one small edge case testing, it was flawless.
 ```Java
 // We don't know if the list has an even or odd number of elements
 public void printMiddle() {